Mikaral/IoT-Training/Week 1/Lesson-1.md

 ### Ok!
 So what does Internet of Things mean?

-We add a computional inteligence to a Thing to improve the function of the device.
-Finally, we add internet conectivity to further enhace its function.
+We add a computational intelligence to a Thing to improve the function of the device.
+Finally, we add internet connectivity to further enhance its function.
 With all of this together, Voilà!
 We have a IoT device!

 **Pretty easy, right?**